Modern Slavery Act Transparency Statement

-The Coventry Building Society is a financial services provider based in Coventry, England.
+Coventry Building Society is a financial services provider based in Coventry, United Kingdom.
 The Society provides retail savings products, and the Society and its wholly owned subsidiaries Godiva Mortgages Limited and ITL Mortgages Limited (together ‘the Society’) provide mortgage products.
 The Society does not have a presence outside the United Kingdom.

 THE SOCIETY'S SUPPLY CHAINS

 The Society does not manufacture any goods.
-The suppliers to the Society are largely appointed to support the Society’s property and IT estate, and to support retail financial services provided to members and customers.
+The Society’s suppliers support our property and IT estate, and the retail financial services we provide to members and customers.
 The suppliers are subject to due diligence checks before we enter into contracts, as well as regular ongoing risk monitoring.

 All the Society’s call centres are UK-based and operated by the Society, and the majority of the Society’s suppliers are also UK based.

 OUR APPROACH TO SLAVERY AND HUMAN TRAFFICKING